 The Sulkan

-The sulkan are one of the native species of Kuuandra.
-Strong, swift, and ferocious, the sulkan are fearsome leviathans of the sea.
-Highly magical but intensely isolated, the sulkan may just be the most mysterious Intalli within the realm of the Selvan.
+The sulkan are native to Kuuandra and are the children of Kiaae.
+Strong, swift, and ferocious, the sultan are infamously known as the leviathans of the sea.
+Highly magical but intensely isolated, the sulkan may be the most mysterious intalli in the Selvan.

 Biology